Drink Indiana Beer

-Or that 6,000+ full time employees in Indiana’s craft brewing industry create an economic impact of more than $600 million?
+Did you know that more than 170 craft breweries call Indiana home?
+Or that nearly 8,000 full time employees in Indiana’s craft brewing industry create an economic impact of more than $1 billion?

+Brewing in Indiana is a big deal.
 When you visit an Indiana brewery, buy Indiana beer instead of a national or imported brand, and attend Brewers of Indiana Guild events, you’re supporting small, local businesses that create some of the finest craft beer in the world.

-About the Brewers of Indiana Guild
+About Brewers of Indiana Guild

 We encourage you to drink responsibly and drive only when sober.